 A stochastic oscillator is a momentum indicator comparing a particular closing price of a security to a range of its prices over a certain period of time.
-The sensitivity of the oscillator to market movements is reducible by adjusting that time period or by taking a moving average of the result.
+The sensitivity of the oscillator to market movements is reducible by adjusting that period or by taking a moving average of the result.
 It is used to generate overbought and oversold trading signals, utilizing a 0–100 bounded range of values.

 The Formula for the Stochastic Oscillator Is

 %K=( H14−L14C−L14 )×100

 L14 = The lowest price traded of the